Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 • Best for the classic bears catching salmon at Brooks Falls photos

-• Need to book Brooks Falls lodge a year in advance during July and early August
+• Need to book Brooks Falls lodge more than a year in advance during July and early August

 • Bear viewing at Brooks Falls is more ‘controlled’ due to presence of park rangers